dsccommunity/StorageDsc/Modules/xStorage/DSCResources/MSFT_xOpticalDiskDriveLetter/README.md

 # Description

-The resource is used to set the drive letter of a CDROM
+The resource is used to set the drive letter of an optical disk drive (e.g. a CDROM or DVD drive)

-It is designed to ignore 'temporary' CDROMs that are created when mounting ISOs on Windows Server 2012+
+It is designed to ignore 'temporary' optical disk drives that are created when mounting ISOs on Windows Server 2012+

 With the Device ID, we look for the length of the string after the final